-In addition, our specialists have a great deal of experience with the newer biologic therapies such as infliximab (Remicade), adalimumab (Humira), certolizumab (Cimzia), golimumab (Simponi), vedolizumab (Entyvio), and natalizumab (Tysabri), and offer an on-site infusion center.
+In addition, our specialists have a great deal of experience with biologic therapies and other newly approved therapies such as infliximab (Remicade), adalimumab (Humira), certolizumab (Cimzia), golimumab (Simponi), vedolizumab (Entyvio), ustekinumab (Stelara), tofacitinib (Xeljanz), and natalizumab (Tysabri), and offer an on-site infusion center.
 Physicians may use one of two approaches to treatment: "step-up" method, which starts with milder drugs first, or a "top-down" method, which prescribes stronger drugs earlier in the treatment process.

 Our gastroenterologists also have ongoing clinical trials of investigational agents not yet approved by the Food and Drug Administration.

 For more detailed information on medicines used to treat IBD, please see the "Treatment Options In IBD" (page 25) section of the IBD Program Patient Information Guide.